Estonia in the Eurovision Song Contest 2021: At Eurovision

 According to Eurovision rules, all nations with the exceptions of the host country and the "Big Five" (France, Germany, Italy, Spain and the United Kingdom) are required to qualify from one of two semi-finals in order to compete for the final; the top ten countries from each semi-final progress to the final.
 The European Broadcasting Union (EBU) split up the competing countries into six different pots based on voting patterns from previous contests, with countries with favourable voting histories put into the same pot.
 The semi-final allocation draw held for the Eurovision Song Contest 2020 on 28 January 2020 was used for the 2021 contest, which Estonia was placed into the second semi-final, to be held on 20 May 2021, and was scheduled to perform in the first half of the show.

 Once all the competing songs for the 2021 contest had been released, the running order for the semi-finals was decided by the shows' producers rather than through another draw, so that similar songs were not placed next to each other.
 Estonia was set to perform in position 2, following the entry from San Marino and before the entry from Czech Republic.

 The two semi-finals and the final were broadcast in Estonia on ETV with commentary in Estonian by Marko Reikop, and on ETV+ with commentary in Russian by Aleksandr Hobotov and Julia Kalenda.
-For the first time in the history of the contest, all three shows were broadcast in Estonia with Estonian sign language translation, provided by twenty interpreters.
+For the first time in the history of the contest, all three shows were broadcast in Estonia with Estonian sign language translation provided by twenty interpreters.
 The Estonian spokesperson, who announced the top 12-point score awarded by the Estonian jury during the final, was Sissi.

 Semi-final

+Uku Suviste took part in technical rehearsals on 10 and 13 May, followed by dress rehearsals on 19 and 20 May.
+This included the jury show on 19 May where the professional juries of each country watched and voted on the competing entries.

+The Estonian performance featured Uku Suviste performing on stage in a white loose bowtie outfit with the stage displaying dark blue colours and a large moon graphic with lightning effects appearing on the LED screens alongside water effects appearing on the LED floor.
+The stage director for the Estonian performance was Dan Shipton and Marvin Dietmann.
+Uku Suviste was joined by a backing vocalist: Kaarel Orumägi.

-Estonia performed second in the second semi-final, following the entry from San Marino and preceding the entry from Czech Republic.
-At the end of the show, Estonia was not announced among the top 10 entries in the second semi-final and therefore failed to qualify to compete in the final.
+At the end of the show, Estonia was not announced among the top 10 entries in the first semi-final and therefore failed to qualify to compete in the final.
 It was later revealed that Estonia placed 13th in the semi-final, receiving a total of 58 points: 29 points from both the televoting and the juries.